beaker/docs/docs/start/interactive.md

 images are easier to use, can be used in [Beaker Experiments](../concept/experiments) and support fine-grained access control.

-To push the image to Beaker Images, use the `beaker image create` command.
-You'll need to execute this command on the host, not in the interactive session -- which you can exit by either typing `exit` or pressing `Ctrl^D`.
+To push the image to Beaker, use the `beaker image create` command.
+You'll need to execute this command on the host, not in the interactive session -- which you can stop via the `exit` command.

 ```
 beaker image create allenai/base:cuda11.2-ubuntu20.04-jq1.6 \